A picture is not just worth a thousand words—on social media, pictures are worth many, many shares and likes too.

 Tip: HubSpot offers some excellent starting templates for building infographics with PowerPoint.
 Here’s an example of what’s possible:

-5.Easel.ly– Drag-and-drop infographic creation
+11.Easel.ly– Drag-and-drop infographic creation

 Easel.ly’s interactive layouts allow you to embed charts, photos, and more.
-You can get started with a prebuilt template (and then customize yourself) or you can go truly bare bones and build the entire infographic however you see fit.
-Easel.ly comes with a huge number of icons, shapes, and objects that you can drag-and-drop into your editor.
+You can get started with a prebuilt template (and then customize yourself) or you can go truly bare-bones and build the entire infographic however you see fit.
+Easel.ly comes with a huge number of icons, shapes, and objects that you can drag and drop into your editor.

-7.Placeit– Integrate your website or app inside cool stock photos
+12.Placeit– Integrate your website or app inside cool stock photos

 For creating beautiful images that feature your home page, blog, app, or service, Placeit provides some neat integrations with your web address and their photography and video.
-Choose a background from Placeit’s library, then upload a screenshot or give Placeit a URL to grab in order to insert your site into the image.
+Choose a background from Placeit’s library, then upload a screenshot or give Placeit an URL to grab in order to insert your site into the image.